powsybl/powsybl.github.io/pages/documentation/simulation/rao/index.md

   {:toc}

 ## Introduction
-The Remedial Action Optimization on an electrical network, aims at implementing the best actions that optimize the state of the network by reducing operational limits violations.
-These actions, commonly called "remedial actions", can be of different types: phase-shift transformers, HVDC links, switches, re-dispatching...
+The Remedial Action Optimization on an electrical network finds the best actions in order to reduce the number of operational limits violations.
+These actions, commonly called "remedial actions", are of different types:
+- a change of tap position of a phase-shift transformer,
+- a change of active power set-point of an HVDC line,
+- a change of open/close status of a switch,
+- generation re-dispatching, etc.

 A **R**emedial **A**ction **O**ptimizer is frequently abbreviated as **"RAO"**.

 ## Implementations